OT-Net: A Reusable Neural Optimal Transport Solver: Background on optimal transport

-According to the OT regularity theory \cite{chen2017}, the OT map is discontinuous when the support of the target domain is non-convex.
+According to the OT theory proposed by Chen and Figalli~\cite{chen2017}, the OT map is discontinuous when the support of the target domain is non-convex.
 Nevertheless, neural networks can only express continuous mapping.
-So, transport maps learned by the above algorithms \cite{Makkuva2020,Daniels2021, Rout2021} are continuous, while OT maps are discontinuous at singular sets \cite{lei2019geometric}, and this intrinsic conflict leads to mode collapse.
-Therefore, Lei et al. \cite{An2020AEOT} propose a generative model called AE-OT which perfectly avoids mode collapse/mixture.
-In the following, we provide a brief description of the SDOT algorithm that was proposed in Ref. \cite{An2020AEOT}.
+Transport maps thus learned by the above algorithms \cite{Daniels2021, Rout2021} are continuous, while OT maps are discontinuous at singular sets \cite{lei2019geometric}, and this intrinsic conflict leads to mode collapse.
+From the perspective of convex geometry, Lei et al. \cite{An2020AEOT} propose a generative model called AE-OT which perfectly avoids mode collapse/mixture.
+In the following, we provide a brief description of the convex geometry-based OT algorithm.